What Car Expenses Can I Deduct for Business Driving?

 Business owners and employees who drive for business purposes can deduct expenses for the use of personal cars or company cars for business purposes.
-In both cases, the expenses must be documented (more on this below) and specifically business-related.
-Personal expenses and other expenses that are described below are not allowable business driving expenses.
+In both cases, the expenses must be documented (more on this below) and expenses must specifically business-related to be deductible.
+Personal expenses and other non-business expenses that are described below are not allowable business driving expenses.

 How to Deduct Expenses

 The IRS allows two different ways to deduct expenses for business driving: actual expenses and a standard mileage deduction.
 Which you choose depends on your situation and on IRS allowances and limitations.

 Actual expenses for business driving that can be deducted include:

 The standard IRS mileage deduction for business driving, which changes every year, is the easiest to use.
 You just multiply the business miles driven for the year by the rate for that year and use that amount on the appropriate tax form.

 Read more about the benefits, drawbacks, and limitations of the standard deduction versus actual expense deduction.
 Not included in the standard deduction are parking and tolls; you may deduct these expenses in addition to taking the standard deduction.

 There are some limitations on using standard versus actual expenses.